FREE AU SHIPPING ON ORDERS OVER $88

 Seed oils are particularly rich in linoleic acid, something we didn't start consuming in high quantities until less than 100 years ago.
 Linoleic acid tends to promote inflammation.
 Now, Americans consume on average 3 tablespoons of vegetable oils daily and increasingly suffering from various health issues.
 Approximately 23 per cent or more of calories consumed come from vegetable oils.
 We'll let you be the judge.

-What does PUFA do to the body?
+What does PUFA do to your body?

 Polyunsaturated fatty acids oxidise quickly.
 Naturally, wearing them on your skin will encourage oxidisation, just by virtue of living your life.